Harsger/ROOTpostprocessing/README.txt

 USEFIRSTOCCURENCE
  if multiple X-values match the first occurence in the second graph will be used
+INTERVAL <lowLimit> <highLimit>
+ can be specified multiple times only graph points with X-values within <lowLimit> and <highLimit>
+ (included) will be used for correlations if one value is omitted via '%' (without quotes) only other boundary is considered

  additional options in parameter-file (see plotter):
  FILE , HIST , AXIS , ROWS , COLUMNS , PIXELS , NOERRORS